raw-data-tech/General-Coding-Guidelines/README.md

 ## Functions

-Before implementing a function you should have
+- Scope
+  > Be clear on what the function does
   1. What are the inputs?
   2. What are the ouputs?
   3. Is there any side effects or actions(update DB or send email notification)?

+- Name
+  Based on the scope give a sensible name to the function.

+- Measure complexity
-- Reduce [cyclometric complexity](https://en.wikipedia.org/wiki/Cyclomatic_complexity#Implications_for_software_testing) of the function
+  One metric for code complexity of a function [cyclometric complexity](https://en.wikipedia.org/wiki/Cyclomatic_complexity#Implications_for_software_testing) of the function

   > Cyclomatic complexity is one measure of code quality.
 It helps us know exactly how complex a particular routine is, and helps us refactor that routine as necessary.